-Late Retirement Date: A participant may defer retirement beyond the Normal Retirement Date.
+Late Retirement Date: A participant may defer retirement beyond the Normal Retirement of Creditable Service which produce the highest average.

+Date.

-Average Final Compensation: The average annual earnings of a member for the five consecutive years of twelfth of the lesser of \$80,000 (indexed annually from July 1, 2014) or 90% of Average Final Compensation:
+Average Final Compensation: The average annual earnings of a member for the five consecutive years one-twelfth of the lesser of \$80,000 (indexed annually from July 1,